 Curious about the origins of the phrase, I turned to digital databases.
 The growth of digital databases makes possible the kind of search that decade ago would have been tedious and difficult, if not impossible.
 One of the best sources for Dutch American history is the digital newspaper database collection at Delpher.nl, which hosts a number of Dutch-language newspapers printed in the United States.
 I also checked for any “ain’t Dutch” references in the historical New York Times, newspaperarchive.com, Proquest, and various general search engines.

-The result of a fairly extensive search was this: the earliest printed use the phrase was in a newspaper from Iowa in the year 1980.
+The result of a fairly extensive search was this: the earliest printed use of the phrase was in a newspaper from Iowa in the year 1980.
 “If yer not Dutch yer not much” and “If you ain’t Dutch you ain’t much” are mentioned as favorite t-shirt sayings by students in Hawarden, Iowa in 1980.
 The two competing versions may indicate the linguistic immaturity of the phrase, suggesting that it had not yet been fixed in usage.
 The “ain’t Dutch” variety appeared in the Sioux Center News a few months later.
 Printed sources indicate that the phrase continued to be in use at the Tulip Time parade in Orange City, Iowa in the 1980s.
-It is difficult to know for sure, but it the evidence suggests that this phrase originated in Northwest Iowa, across the Midwest, before appearing in Canada, on the American East Coast, and in the Netherlands.
+It is difficult to know for sure, but the evidence suggests that this phrase originated in Northwest Iowa, spread first across the Midwest, before appearing in Canada, on the American East Coast, and in the Netherlands.
 But then again, there are only a few crumbs on the trail.

 Evidence for a 1970s Northwest Iowa origin of the phrase also comes from my informal polling of members of the Association for the Advancement of Dutch American Studies (AADAS) on the AADAS facebook page.
 AADAS member Robert Schoone-Jongen recalls hearing it for the first time in Orange City in the mid-1970s as “part of the patter the announcer used while narrating the Tulip Time parade.”
 Lavonne Samlaska remembers hearing it in Southwest Minnesota in the late 1970s, where her grandmother had changed it to “If you’re Dutch you won’t amount to much.”
 Randall Scheurs adds that he grew up in Cedar Grove, Wisconsin, but first heard the phrase as a student at Iowa’s Northwestern College in 1979-1982.
 Doug Anderson also reports hearing the phrase first when he moved to Iowa in 1989.
 Johanna Vanderwal Taylor was sure that she heard it in Wisconsin by the 1980s.
 By the 1990s, Wisconsin’s Dutchman Travel Trailers was using “If it ain’t Dutch, it ain’t much” as an advertising slogan.

 It appears, at least, that the phrase did originate and spread first in Dutch American communities.
-It was not an import from the Netherlands, nor an old East Cost saying about Dutch New Yorkers.
+It was not an import from the Netherlands, nor an old East Coast saying about Dutch New Yorkers.
 But from the Midwest, it spread North, East, and then across the ocean to the Netherlands.
 The phrase appeared in 1984 in an entirely different context: an article in the Morning Call, of Allentown, Pennsylvania on 17 May, 1984.
 Here, it was used to refer to the Pennsylvania Dutch, that is, the Germans, and it was used not as ethnic chauvinism, but in mockery of the Germans.
 The editorial claimed it was from the “Pennsylvania Anti-Defamation and Preservation League” and that they had trademarked the “..ain’t Dutch…” phrase.
 A list of demands in the editorial included the ridiculous “declaring war on New Jersey” and changing the national anthem to “Grundsow Uber Alles.”

 The “Ain’t Dutch” phrase had definitely spread to Canada by the mid-1980s.
 An early reference comes from 1982, when the Canadian newspaper The Globe and Mail used it in review of a book by Berton Roueche, who was referring to his visit to Pella, IA.
 A t-shirt printed with the words “If ya ain’t Dutch, ya ain’t much” appeared in Ottawa, Ontario in 1987.
 Likewise, the Dutch newspaper Trouw of May 16, 1988, shows Dutch Canadians in Calgary celebrating the visit of Queen Beatrix with a sign “If you ain’t Dutch, you ain’t much.”